apache/pekko/docs/src/main/paradox/typed/replicated-eventsourcing.md

 model your state as a Conflict Free Replicated Data Type, a CRDT.
 There are two types of CRDTs;
 operation-based and state-based.
 For Replicated Event Sourcing the operation-based is a good fit, since the events represent the operations.
-Note that this is distinct from the CRDT's implemented in @ref:[Akka Distributed Data](distributed-data.md), which are state-based rather than operation-based.
+Note that this is distinct from the CRDT's implemented in @ref:[Pekko Distributed Data](distributed-data.md), which are state-based rather than operation-based.

 The rule for operation-based CRDT's is that the operations must be commutative — in other words, applying the same events (which represent the operations) in any order should always produce the same final state.
 You may assume each event